entangledjs/entangle/Readme.md

   Entangle the given object `name`.
 The `name` is an arbitrary string that represents a given object, this may be anything you want.
 For example "users/tobi", "config", "users.tobi", "foo.com/users/123", and so on.
-This identfier is used so that all processes may access the same object.
+Keep in mind however that this format may have significance for specific backends, for that reason the `/`-delimited string is recommended.

 ## Guide